 The Primary school day finishes at 15:05.
-At the end of the school day parents, drivers and nannies are requested to collect their child from the child's classroom or CCA area.
-Anyone collecting a child must have the child's Student ID (swipe) card.

-If someone collecting the child has forgotten the card then parents, drivers, nannies will be required to sign in as a visitor as described in the Security Procedures.
-Before leaving the premises, a note from the Reception must be collected.

-We want your children to remain as safe as possible at this time and they will only be allowed to leave the premises with an authorised adult or Secondary School sibling who has the child's Student ID (swipe) card.
+We want your children to remain as safe as possible at this time and they will only be allowed to leave the premises with an authorised adult or Secondary School sibling.
+Parents and carers are encouraged to request their identification lanyard at the beginning of the academic year and wear it at all times, once in the building.
 A child will not be allowed to go home with another parent unless the school has been informed and authorised to do this in writing.